 - Exhibits knowledge of the elements related to correct engine starting procedures, including the use of an external power source, starting under various atmospheric conditions, awareness of other persons and property during start, and the effects of using incorrect starting procedures. - 2.
-Accomplishes correct starting procedures. - 3.
+Accomplishes the correct starting procedure. - 3.
 Prevents gyroplane movement during and after the engine start. - 4.
-Completes the prescribed checklists.
+Completes the prescribed checklist.